CiscoDevNet/terraform-provider-aci/website/docs/d/function_node.html.markdown

 - `routing_mode` - (Read-Only) Routing mode of the Function Node object.
 - `sequence_number` - (Read-Only) Internal property incremented when aaa user logs in.
 - `share_encap` - (Read-Only) Enables encap sharing on node.
 - `l4_l7_device_interface_consumer_name` - (Read-Only) The device interface is used to map with a service graph Function Node Connector consumer object.
+Type: String.
 - `l4_l7_device_interface_provider_name` - (Read-Only) The device interface is used to map with a service graph Function Node Connector provider object.
+Type: String.
 - `conn_consumer_dn` - (Read-Only) Dn of the Function Node Connector consumer object.
 - `conn_provider_dn` - (Read-Only) Dn of the Function Node Connector provider object.
 - `relation_vns_rs_node_to_abs_func_prof` - (Read-Only) Relation to class vnsAbsFuncProf.
 Cardinality - N_TO_ONE.
 Type - String.